 This retro-style rocker, written by Paul McCartney, was originally attempted by The Beatles during the Get Back sessions, but was eventually released as an album track on Abbey Road.

-Having been some years since he deployed the larynx-shredding rock ‘n’ roll stylings of I’m Down and Long Tall Sally (1968’s Helter Skelter is a notable exception), McCartney broke his voice back in carefully.
+Having been some years since he deployed the larynx-shredding rock ‘n’ roll stylings of I’m Down and Long Tall Sally (1968’s Helter Skelter being a notable exception), McCartney broke his voice back in carefully.

 Living in Cavendish Avenue, just two streets away from Abbey Road, Paul McCartney got in the habit of arriving before the other Beatles to record his vocals for the song.